 Rotary is marking the 10th anniversary of the Rotary Young Citizen Awards by honouring even more outstanding young people from across Great Britain and Ireland.

 The awards celebrate the positive citizenship and responsibilities that are shown by many young people.
 Rotary clubs nominated the winners, all of whom are youngsters who have gone to great lengths to help others, often overcoming adversity themselves.

-In addition to this year’s winners, special awards will be presented to previous recipients to celebrate the 10th anniversary.
+In addition to this year’s winners, special awards were presented to previous recipients to celebrate the 10th anniversary.

-The Awards were broadcast live from the Rotary Conference in Manchester on the BBC News Channel, and you can catch up on the BBC iPlayer (available until 5.00pm on Tuesday 9th May)
+The ceremony was broadcast live from the Rotary Conference in Manchester on the BBC News Channel and you can see videos of the winners here on the BBC News page.